qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Quantum Instruction Set

-For a quantum instruction set to be fully compatible with the Adaptive Profile, it must satisfy the following three requirements:
+For a quantum instruction set to be fully compatible with the adaptive profile, it must satisfy the following three requirements:

 - All functions must return `void`, `iN`, or `fN` types (`i1` and `i64` for example).